diggahdee/diggahdee.github.io/_drafts/blog-dig-in/why-acknowledge-jesus.md

 </style>

+{
+	ADD SUMMARY OF ARTICLE HERE -
+	- In order to accept the lessons of a teacher one must accept the credentials (credibility) of the teacher.
+The teacher must be an authority of the content being taught, able to communicate the lesson and where applicable put the lesson into practice.
+Jesus was "the perfect" teacher, who had all the credentials for the lessons to be taken to heart (pun intended).
+}

 As one who studies the bible it is hard to ignore the many versus of scripture that points to the link between salvation (eternal life) and the belief in Jesus.

 <span class="scripture">